team-virtura-tech/alliance-med-supply/docs/DESIGN_SYSTEM.md

 ❌ Don't mix button variants on the same page without purpose
 ❌ Don't overuse the accent (orange) variant
 ❌ Don't use ghost for primary actions
 ❌ Don't use too many button variants in one section
+❌ Don't use emoji icons (🔍, 📞, 📍) - use Lucide React instead
+❌ Don't mix icon libraries or use custom SVGs unnecessarily

 ---